Revision, as of September 17, 2025

 No other officer, Executive Committee member, or member of the Board of Trustees may individually instruct the Executive Director or any other employee.
 The Executive Director shall be an Ex-Officio member without vote on all Federation committees.

 The Executive Director may be hired at any meeting of the Board of Trustees by a majority vote of a duly constituted quorum.
 The Executive Director may be removed at any meeting of the Board of Trustees in accordance with the policies and procedures established by the Board of Trustees and in compliance with the terms of the contract between the Board of Trustees and the Executive Director.
+In the event of a vacancy in the Executive Director position, the President (or the President’s designee, subject to approval of the Board), shall execute the powers and duties of the Executive Director.

 Article VIII